Peter Christopher (Australian author): Career

 Christopher is the author of seven books, co-author of another and co-editor of another.
 Australia's large collection of original operating paddle steamers has been the subject of three decades of research by him, and hence the subject of two of his seven books.

 Since 1967, Christopher has been an active scuba diver and volunteer maritime archaeologist who has visited and documented wrecks in South Australia (SA) in particular, but also around Australia.
 Christopher's contribution to maritime archaeology was recognised by an Award presented to him by the Australian Government in 1982 and by the award of a life membership by the Society for Underwater Historical Research in 2000.

 In 1973, Christopher was a member of the South Australian Government's inquiry into scuba diving deaths in fresh water sink-holes and underwater caves in the south east of SA.
 The Report of the Committee "appointed to investigate safety precautions for Scuba Divers in Fresh Water Sink Holes and Underwater Caves" which was presented to the Government in January 1974 essentially recommended non-legislative response to the problem.
 The subsequent voluntary program of regulation via diver training and certification has been carried out by the Cave Divers Association of Australia.
 The success of the program is evident with nearly four decades of low fatality cave diving following the implementation of the Report's recommendations.

 Christopher is a Justice of the Peace for South Australia.

-A 3 Dan black belt, Christopher was the judo instructor from 1970-73 of the Legacy Junior Boys Club.
+A 3 Dan black belt, Christopher was the judo instructor from 1970 to 1973 of the Legacy Junior Boys Club.

 He is not a full-time author; he worked as a senior Trade Union official, with his role until mid June 2015 being the Chief Industrial Officer of the Public Service Association of South Australia.
 He retired to focus on a volunteer role developing a seaport village for the historic 1864 clipper ship "City of Adelaide' in Port Adelaide's inner harbour.